 John has given recitals throughout the Midwestern and Southeastern states, including recital tours with soprano Kristin Kenning, clarinetist Brian Viliunas, cellist Christopher Erickson, violinist William Ronning and in piano duo/duet recitals with brother Nicholas Robertson.
 He has also worked as a studio accompanist at Bob Jones University, Samford University, Birmingham-Southern College, the University of Alabama at Birmingham and the Alabama School of Fine Arts, accompanying faculty in recitals and undergraduate and graduate students in recitals, auditions and competitions.

 John has served as chorusmaster and vocal coach for many operatic and musical theater productions, including The Pirates of Penzance, Amahl and the Night Visitors, On the Town, The Marriage of Figaro and Hansel and Gretel with Samford Opera and The Desert Song, Die Fledermaus and Naughty Marietta with Birmingham Music Club.
-Active also as a music director, he has conducted Samford University’s recent productions of Bat Boy: The Musical and Nice Work if You Can Get It, and he is scheduled to conduct Samford University’s production of Children of Eden in the spring.
+Active also as a music director, he has conducted Samford University’s recent productions of Bat Boy: The Musical and Nice Work if You Can Get It, and Children of Eden.

-John currently serves as Lecturer and Collaborative Pianist at Samford University in Birmingham, Alabama, and he maintains a private piano studio at the Samford Academy of the Arts.
-He is the immediate past president of the Birmingham Music Teachers Association and is an active member of the Alabama Music Teachers Association.
+John is the immediate past president of the Birmingham Music Teachers Association and is an active member of the Alabama Music Teachers Association.
 He has served as a member of the music faculty of Judson College in Marion, Alabama, teaching courses in applied piano, music theory and piano pedagogy.

 - Birmingham Music Teachers Association (immediate past president)